KonstantinosChaldaiopoulos/NLPExercise/README.md

 We then evaluated the models on the evaluation set, computing their perplexity both on the original text and on a lowercased version of the text.
 We also generated three new sentences using each model, sampling words based on their probability according to the model.

 Overall, this exercise provided a hands-on experience with training and evaluating language models, and allowed us to explore the impact of n-gram size, smoothing, and lowercasing on their performance.

+## Authors
+This code was created by Konstantinos Chaldaiopoulos